Recommendations for reopening building water supply systems

 - Flush the hot water system piping from closest valve to furthest valve from the tank.

-- Clean, disinfect and rinse all outlets, aerators, screens and all other water source devices and equipment.
+- Inspect, clean, disinfect and rinse all outlets, aerators, screens and all other water source devices and equipment.

 - After flushing, replace any water filters already in place, including conditioning agents in water softeners.